coderpan-com/ItChat-on/README_EN.md

-# itchat-uos
+# itchat-on

-After year of 2017, wechat for web is limited for the new fresher, the itchat-uos version is based on chinauos web and you can replace itchat to itchat-uos to use wechat web again.
+After year of 2017, wechat for web is limited for the new fresher, the itchat-on version is based on chinauos web and you can replace itchat to itchat-on to use wechat web again.

 Last, good luck for everyone. —— by Snow